vivignutz/berlin_bestbeers/README.md

   - Hover effect - Test done in all buttons and it works as expected.
   - Map funcionality - I have tested the Beer Map embeded at the footer and it works as expected.

+### Resubmission Tests

+  - Tested same browsers and functionalities.
+  - Added new tests at Bars List page, insertion of Social Media links and if they are usable.
+  - Ran all tests in all links with different users and also admin.
+  - FOR NEW TESTS ALL IS RUNNING AS EXPECTED.

 ### Solved bugs